schellingerhout/schellingerhout.github.io/_posts/2017-07-23-getting-started-with-r.md

 ## Comments

 Comments are done with a `#` character.
-Everything following to the end of the line is ignored
+Everything following to the end of the line is ignored.

 ``` R
 # Calculate rectangular area